Im-Just-Ken/trade-fair-exhibitors/README.md

 # Trade Fair Exhibitors

 A Laravel 11 project for managing trade fair exhibitors.
-This project includes MySQL database integration and a frontend using jQuery and Bootstrap.
+This project includes MySQL database integration and a frontend using jQuery and Bootstrap 5.3.0.

 ## Getting Started